41 Interesting Facts about Birmingham, England (2023 Edition)

 #5: Birmingham’s Jewellery Quarter

-Birmingham’s Jewellery Quarter produces 40 per cent of all jewellery in the UK – the highest concentration in Europe.
-The district also boasts the largest jewellery school in Europe.
+Birmingham’s Jewellery Quarter produces 40 percent of all jewelry in the UK – the highest concentration in Europe.
+The district also boasts the largest jewelry school in Europe.

 #6: The Largest Urban Park in Europe

 Birmingham is home to Europe’s largest urban park outside of a capital city.
 And with over 8,000 acres of parks and green space, its one of the greenest cities in the UK.